EdouardLvdl/test-birdseed/src/site/index.md

 - [Linkedin](https://www.linkedin.com/in/edouardlavidalle/)
 - [Github](https://github.com/EdouardLvdl)

-## Get to know more about what Ed is cooking 👨‍🍳
+## Where I spend most of my time 🪐

 <br/>

 - [Stakin](https://stakin.com) provides staking-as-service for Proof-of-Stake blockchains.
-The company operates a highly secure infrastructure in order to validate blocks on leading PoS networks with 99.9%+ uptime.
+The company operates a highly secure infrastructure in order to validate blocks on leading PoS networks.
 This enables delegators to earn rewards on their holdings, and take part in decentralized governance.
-Staking services are offered for more than 18 networks, including Tezos, Cosmos, Icon, Solana, Near, Polkadot, Skale, Terra Money, Regen, Mina and more.
-The company boasts 4,500+ delegators and \$200m+ assets under delegation.
+Staking services are offered for more than 20 networks, including Polygon, Cosmos, Icon, Solana, Near, Polkadot, Skale, Tezos, Terra Money, Regen, Mina and more.
+The company boasts 5,000+ delegators and \$750m+ assets under delegation.
 More recently, Stakin has started developing decentralized finance applications, such as the first staking lossless lottery available at [lottery.stakin.com](https://lottery.stakin.com), running on the ICON blockchain.
 Another project in the works is [Stakin Finance](https://finance.stakin.com), an Automated Market Maker and Yield Farming platform.
   <br/>
   <br/>

-- [Trakx](https://trakx.io/) provides institutional-grade compliant Crypto Traded Indices.
-Crypto Traded Indices are instruments that facilitates investing into digital assets, offering instant diversification and exposure to sophisticated strategies.
-The company combines indexing techniques that have been tried and tested in traditional asset classes with concepts unique to blockchain such as smart contracts and on-chain rebalancing, furthering the adoption of digital assets.
-More than 10 CTIs are already available to trade on the platform: long thematic baskets such as Lending or DeFi index, and more sophisticated Volatility products.
-Trakx is backed by ConsenSys, the leading blockchain software technology company.
+## Other projects I'm involved with or advises 👋

+- [Trakx](https://trakx.io/): institutional-grade compliant blockchain indices and trackers
+- [Beaver Writer](https://beaverwriter.com/): fintech content marketing services

 ## Key interests 😄